kuzetsa/gekko/README.md

 -Gordon Gekko

 Gekko is a cloud mining reinvestment platform which based on [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer)
-It is written in javascript and runs on [nodejs](http://nodejs.org).
+It is written in javascript and runs on [node.js](https://github.com/joyent/node).

-This is the open source do-it-yourself version, we are planning on running hosted Gekkos in the cloud which does not require you to download and install anything, configure any textfiles or deal with the commandline.
-If you are looking for such a solution, sign up at [Wizbit](http://wizb.it) and we'll let you know once it's out!

 *Use Gekko at you own risk.*